Javier Bertucci

 Javier Alejandro Bertucci Carrero (born November 16, 1969) is a Venezuelan evangelical pastor, philanthropist, and businessman.
 In 2016, he was linked to the leakage of the Panama Papers.
-He runs the Maranatha Christian Church, a religious congregation with more than 16,000 followers in Latin America that expands social work and evangelist through the Civil Association El Evangelio Cambia, of which he is a leader and founder.
+He runs the Maranatha Christian Church, a religious congregation with more than 16,000 followers in Latin America that expands social work and evangelism through the Civil Association El Evangelio Cambia, of which he is a leader and founder.
 He was a candidate in the 2018 Venezuelan presidential election.

 Biography

 Javier Bertucci was born on November 16, 1969, in Guanare, Portuguesa, to a peasant family that subsisted on a banana and tobacco producing plantation.
 From 1993, with his wife Rebeca, Bertucci began to preach in squares, parks, and houses.
 In the 1990s, the Bertucci Barrios family moved to Valencia, where they lived, and simultaneously formed a small evangelical church in the town of Tinaquillo (Cojedes, 48 km southwest of Valencia), which remained for the next five years.